aidankid1/ensf519-final-project/README.md

 4. Practical Takeaway

-- Both models perform adequately for the task at hand, but they should not be used in any high-stakes or real-world setting without major improvements such as:
+- Both models perform adequately for prototype facial-expressions recognition software, but they should not be used in any high-stakes or real-world setting without major improvements such as:
     - larger and more diverse training data
     - higher-resolution facial crops
     - better class balancing